Douile/es_extended/README.md

 # es_extended
 es_extended is a roleplay framework for FiveM.
 It is developed on top of [EssentialMode](https://essentialmode.com/) (aka ES), thus commonly named ESX - the **Es**sentialMode E**x**tended framework for FiveM.

+Fork by [Douile](https://github.com/Douile/) with additions designed for use in the Roofstad RP community.

 ### Links & Read more
 - [ESX Documentation](https://esx-org.github.io/)
 - [ES Documentation](https://docs.essentialmode.com/)